AdamT20054/RandomRollBot/README.md

 This command will display all numbers in the database which will be skipped in future rolls.

 `!!remove [specific number]`
-Will remove all or a specific number from that database `!!remove`
+Will remove all or a specific number from that database.

+`!!remove`
 Will remove all numbers from the database if `!!remove` is not given a value.

 `!!rig (num)`
 Will add a specific number to a database.
 The roll command will check this database for a number, if there is a number there it will display that number and then delete it from the database